The BFF Digital Libraries

 Misunderstandings of God

-Now to be honest, there is a lot of opposition to the involvement of God in this world.
-This kicks agains the major teaching here.
+Now, there is a lot of opposition to the involvement of God in this world.
+This kicks against the major teaching here.
 There is no doubt, especially taking a close look at Jonah’s experiences, that most, if not all, of our major world and personal problems stem from a misunderstanding of God.
-Once we misunderstand God, then we come up with less than ideal life philosophies which hurl us into the storms of life.
+Once we misunderstand God, we come up with less-than-ideal life philosophies that hurl us into the storms of life.
 Let me suggest some of these crooked perspectives of God:

 “Where is God?”